Uberi/University-Notes/PHIL145/PHIL145.md

 What is the real difference between these different ways of communicate the same words?
 Everything is said in a certain context, which is an important part of understanding the intent of the words.

 Assertions are claims presented as true.
+By asserting a claim:

+* We present the claim as true.
-By asserting a claim we invite people to agree, to invite others to form the belief that the claim is true.
-Assertions also carry the obligation to either defend or retract assertions when challenged or when new evidence appears - a commitment to put reasoning on display when required to.
+* We invite people to agree, to invite others to form the belief that the claim is true.
+* We commit to either defend or retract assertions when challenged or when new evidence appears - a commitment to put reasoning on display when required to.

+# 13/1/14

+Committing to defending assertions has multiple benefits: filtering information, checking our beliefs against others', helping us change our minds, and explaining our reasoning being helpful for clarifying/organising our own beliefs.

+The fundemental unit of rational exchange is the argument.
+Arguments show the reasonableness of an assertion - if the argument succeeds in doing so, everyone is justified in believing the assertion is true.

+Two working definitions of arguments:

+* Broad definition: argumentation is the practice by which we aim to show the reasonableness of an assertion.
+An argument is the thing presented when trying to meet this aim - a verbal or written object.
+* Narrow definition: an argument is a set of claims in which one or more of the claims, the premises, are offered as support of another claim, the conclusion - an abstract object.

+The broad definition focuses on the practice of argumentation and connects it to asertion - the communicative act.

+The narrow definition focuses on the products of the communicative act.

+Most things where the broad definition applies also has the narrow definition apply - the narrow definition is virtually a subset of the broad one.

+Arguments are often presented as sets of sentences.
+We will be studying the narrow definition more in the coming weeks.

+When is a set of sentences an argument?
+There must be a conclusion - an assertion - and premises that defend this assertion.
+A good argument has premises that the audience already accepts.

+> Toronto is the largest city in Canada.

+This is not an argument, because there is only a conclusion, without any suporting premises.

+> Will you get lost if you walk around Toronto?

+There is neither a conclusion or any premises.

+> Don't get lost when you walk around Toronto.
+I will make fun of you forever if you do.

+There are two assertions, both conclusions.
+Neither of the assertions support each other.

+> You will get lost of you walk around Toronto.
+It is the largest city in Canada.

+This is an argument, though not a very strong one.
+The premise that the city is large implies that it is more likely that one will get lost.